 - contacting applicants to schedule interviews/tests and sending information to applicants about other relevant vacancies.

 - processing includes obtaining, recording, holding, organizing, transferring, adapting, amending, recovering, consulting, using, limiting, disclosing by transmission, disseminating or otherwise making available, aligning, blocking destroying and erasing recruitment data.

 Securitas shall only collect the personal information belonging to Securitas employees in order to properly establish and maintain our employer/employee relationship regarding an identifiable person that is a present, future or former employee of the Company.
 Such information will be protected with appropriate safeguards.
 The Company recognizes the confidential nature of the personal information in its care and its accountability for protecting this personal information.
-Accountability extends to all employees of Securitas and its directors, officers, managers, employees, representatives and agents including consultants and independent contractors.
+Accountability extends to all employees of Securitas and its directors, officers, managers, employees, representatives (including Unions representing employees as members), and agents including consultants and independent contractors.